ihesp/ocpl/README.rst

 ==================================
- iocpl -- a CESM Ocean-Coupler Component
+ocpl -- a CESM Ocean-Coupler Component
 ==================================

 The "ocean-coupler" (ocpl) is a cesm ocean component that connects to the standard cesm2.1 coupler.